Archivists/archive-workflow/README.markdown

     'debug' => false,

 You can use the local PHP server to run the application locally.
+NOTE: On last attempt - uploading artifacts to the built-in PHP server did not work, and so to test uploads, you'll need to configure a local webserver (Apache or IIS).

 `php artisan serve --port=4000`